pauljeter/pauljeter-astro/src/content/blog/management-101-4-key-managerial-activities.md

 Even the little things matter.
 Want better in-person collaboration?
 Get up and talk to someone instead of sending a Slack message.
 Want a feedback-rich culture?
 Give positive, direct feedback openly and consistently.

-And don’t just model behavior within your team—look beyond.
+And don't just model behavior within your team, look beyond.
 Build relationships across departments.
 Show up with curiosity.
 Help others see how Engineering, Product, and Commercial can align.
-That’s leadership, too.
+That's leadership, too.

 ---

 ## A Day Through the Lens

-Let’s walk through a pretty typical day—and see how it maps to the four categories:
+Let's walk through a pretty typical day, and see how it maps to the four categories:

 **8:45** – Prioritize your to-do list.
 Scan your emails and Slack.
 → *Information gathering*